flycatcher/rmbg/README.md

+rmbg
+====
 This is an image processing utility program that attempts to remove static background from an image.
-====